 Once an abscess forms, surgical incision and drainage are usually necessary.
 Delaying treatment could lead to deformity and further health complications.

-Reacting to an Ear Piercing Swelling
+How to Reduce Ear Piercing Swelling

 The swelling of a new ear piercing is to be expected.
 If you’re experiencing inflammation in the days following a piercing, don’t start worrying — there can be some simple reasons for this.
 Your piercing may be taking a longer time to heal if you’re lying on it at night, or it’s clasped too tightly.